Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 There are multiple ways to ingest data into a Lakehouse, and in this exercise, Contoso focuses on using data pipelines and data flow to efficiently funnel diverse datasets into their system, setting the stage for advanced analytics and insights.

-3. Enter Azure SQL DB Pipeline for the pipeline name and then select Create.
+3. In the dialog that displays, enter Azure SQL DB Pipeline for the pipeline name and then select Create.

 4. Select the Copy data assistant tile.